South Korea's culture minister arrested over arts blacklist in political scandal

 - Posted 21 Jan 2017 09:20

-SEOUL: South Korea's culture minister was arrested on Saturday suspected of involvement in drawing up a blacklist of artists critical of President Park Geun-hye amid a graft scandal that led to the president's impeachment by parliament.
+SEOUL: South Korea's culture minister was arrested on Saturday, suspected of involvement in drawing up a blacklist of artists critical of President Park Geun-hye amid a graft scandal that led to the president's impeachment.

+The country has gripped by the scandal for months, and Park could become the first democratically elected leader to be removed from office if her impeachment by parliament is upheld by the Constitutional Court.

-Cho Yoon-sun is the first sitting minister ever to be arrested, the special prosecutor's team, which had applied for an arrest warrant, said.
+Cho Yoon-sun is the first sitting minister ever to be arrested, the special prosecutor's team said.

 Seoul District Court said on Saturday in a text message to reporters that minister Cho was arrested because her crime had been "verified and there were concerns over destruction of evidence".